 The onsite Host Hotel was demolished in 2008 to make room for Terminal B construction.
 The Hyatt Place hotel will be an upgrade, offering modern facilities and expanded amenities.
 Under the agreement going to the Board of Supervisors on Tuesday, Sonnenblick LLC would pay for construction and assume the financial risk associated with owning and operating the hotel.

 The item is number 51 on the agenda and is scheduled for 10:45 a.m.
 Tuesday.
-Informational materials may be found here:
+View the Informational materials.

 The Sacramento County Department of Airports is responsible for planning, developing, operating and maintaining the county’s four airports: Sacramento International Airport, Executive Airport, Mather Airport and Franklin Field.
 The regional economic impact of the Sacramento County Airport System is more than $4 billion annually.
 For more information, visit www.smf.aero.